 Knightstone Island was acquired by the Pigott family in 1696 (they later became the Smyth-Pigotts) and they owned it until the early 19th century.
+The island was used for fishing and as Weston-super-Mare's first coal yard.
 It was purchased in 1820 by Mr John Howe from Bristol.
 He constructed the first medicinal baths there, which were rented in 1822 by Benjamin Atwell.
 There were hot and cold saltwater baths, a lodging house, public refreshment rooms and a reading room.
 At that time the island was connected to the mainland by a natural pebble ridge, which was covered at high tide.

 In September 1903 hundreds of people were temporarily marooned on the island and Eddie Bryant, the Pavilion's electrical engineer, was drowned when the causeway was swept away in a storm during a performance at the theatre.

 Band concerts, plays, operas and other shows were performed at the Knightstone Pavilion and films were shown but the stage was too small for large productions.

 By the 1970s Knightstone Pavilion was struggling financially and it finally closed in 1991.
 There were plans to convert the site into a leisure complex but these never came to anything and the buildings on Knightstone Island gradually deteriorated.

 In 2006-7 the whole island was redeveloped.
 The Bath House and front section of the ground floor of the Pavilion were converted into commercial premises.
 The rest of the Pavilion and the swimming pool were converted into homes and two new apartment blocks were built on the island.

 The Queen visited to re-open the island's perimeter walkway on 20th July 2007.
 The Coronation Promenade was first opened in 1953 to celebrate her coronation.

 Knightstone Island from across the Marine Lake

 Entrance to the former Swimming Pool